zMattew/boarder/README.md

 ## Known issue
 - The api is not implemented but required to sync the db schema.
 In the future should have the functionality exposed.
-- The ui has a cache handler but there is no fine-graded caching implemented.
+- The ui has a cache handler but there isn't fine-graded caching implemented.
+- The login flow erroring need better user ux/ui